 About me

-Welcome, I know that taking that first step in looking for counselling can bring up lots of feelings.
-Maybe this feels a bit daunting, or perhaps you’re excited to start focusing on yourself and having space to talk.
+Welcome.
+I know that taking the first step in looking for counselling can bring up many feelings.
+It might feel daunting, or you may feel ready to focus on yourself and have space to talk.
 However you’re feeling right now, I’d like to walk alongside you and find out more.

 How I work: